prabhashs/Spam_Detection/spamham/README.md

 6. Bootstrap-v4
 7. Love

-### Installing/ Things you need to install the Web App and how to set up the project locally?
+### Installing:- Things you need to install the Web App and how to set up the project locally

 1. Python3
 2. Pip